December 5-11, 2022

 - December 7

 - 11:00 AM to 12:00 PM - Panel for Business and Community Partners: "How to support CS efforts in your community, school district and/or building".
-CLICK HERE to register.
+CLICK HERE to access panel recording.

 - December 8

 - 6:30 to 7:30 PM - Virtual Family Coding Night: Students and families will engage in unplugged computer science activities.
-CLICK HERE to register.
+CLICK HERE to access recording.

 - December 9